Ames Department Stores: Wave of expansion and first bankruptcy

 Ames acquired the 32-store "Big N" chain from Neisner Brothers in November 1978.
 In 1984 Ames acquired the King's Department Stores chain and added most of its 193 stores to the fold.
 In 1985 Ames acquired G.C.
 Murphy of McKeesport, Pennsylvania, a chain that operated both discount stores and variety stores (the variety stores and many of the smaller G.C.
 Murphy discount stores would eventually be sold by Ames to McCrory Stores in 1989).
 Three years after the acquisition of G.C.
 Murphy, Ames expanded further, acquiring the 392-store Zayre chain in 1988.
 Saddled with increased debt and hampered by the additional cost of converting those stores to Ames stores, the company suffered a significant reduction in profitability in late 1989 and early 1990.
-The Zayre chain also operated with stores concentrated in two distinct regions, the Northeast and Florida, which made coordination difficult.
+The Zayre chain also operated with stores concentrated in three distinct regions, the Northeast, Illinois and Florida, which made coordination difficult.

 In April 1990, Ames filed for bankruptcy protection under Chapter 11 of the U.S. Bankruptcy Code.
 One of the causes of the bankruptcy appeared to be Ames' policy of extending consumer credit to almost anyone who asked, without first checking their credit rating, in an attempt to increase Ames' market share.
 Ames had also replaced the Zayre credit card program with Visa cards that could be used anywhere Visa was accepted.
 This often resulted in Ames giving credit cards to customers who were already in debt, and they tended to attract high risk borrowers who tended to default on their debt payments.
 During their bankruptcy, Ames closed 370 land-based stores, the highest building properties in rural regions of the Northeast.
-It was also during this time that Ames changed its logo, trading in its traditional red and white colors for the green color present in Zayre stores; this eventually became an identifying mark of most Ames stores.
+It was also during this time that Ames changed its logo, trading in its traditional red and white colors for the turquoise color present in Zayre stores; this eventually became an identifying mark of most Ames stores.